redhat-cop/namespace-configuration-operator/README.md

 Although not enforced by the operator the general expectation is that the NamespaceConfig CR will be used to create objects inside the selected namespace.

+The `default` namespace and all namespaces starting with either `kube-` or `openshift-` are never considered by this operator.
+This is a safety feature to ensure that this operator does not interfere with the core of the system.

 Examples of NamespaceConfig usages can be found [here](./examples/namespace-config/readme.md)

 ## GroupConfig